Updated: Jun 6

-Over the past year and a half, a lot of instruction has moved to remote or online learning.
-We've been engaging our students through Zoom and Teams, but today we wanted to share with you a new favorite edtech tool – Lumio.
+Over the past year and a half, many instructors have moved to remote or online learning.
+We've been engaging our students through Zoom and Teams, but today we wanted to share a new favorite edtech tool – Lumio.

-Move over Nearpod and Peardeck – there is a new kid on the block and it's Lumio!
-Lumio gives you the opportunity to teach your students through interactive slides, games, polls, and questions.
-We were pleasantly surprised by what it offered to adult learners!
-For starters, it contains a library full of templates you can customize for your own needs, saving you teacher time and sanity!
+Move over Nearpod and Peardeck – there is a new kid on the block, and it's Lumio!
+Lumio allows you to teach your students through interactive slides, games, polls, and questions.
+We were surprised by what Lumio offered to adult learners.
+For starters, it contains a library full of templates you can customize for your own needs, saving your teacher time and sanity!

 The first step is to create a free account.
 You can then search for content based on keywords, grades, or subjects.
 Then choose standards or resources to review.
-There are so many interactive activities to choose from!
-You can show material on the interactive whiteboard for students to interact with, but what if you wanted all students to interact with the material?
-Lumio is the perfect tool for that!
+There are so many interactive activities to choose.
+You can show material on the interactive whiteboard.
+But what if you wanted all students to interact with the material?
+Lumio is the perfect tool for that.

-Search for content based on keywords or subjects, browse through collections of material, like the "Emotional Literacy" collection, and even limit the content to post-secondary materials.
+Search for content based on keywords or subjects, browse through collections of material, like the "Emotional Literacy" collection, and even limit the scope to post-secondary materials.

 Once you have an account, let's talk about content creation.
-Create content with Lumio’s template slides or start from scratch.
-Fall is one of our favorite themes!
-It’s especially handy how the design work is already done–all you need to do is input the content.
-You can also click on the magic wand on the slide to make it a handout for students to complete individually or create a collaboration board for the whole class to use.
+All you need to do is input the content.
+You can also click on the magic wand on the slide to make it a handout for students to complete individually.
+You can create a collaboration board for the whole class to use.
 There are so many options to engage your students with before a lesson.
-Don't want to start from scratch or already have a presentation you want to work from?
-Well, you can upload a presentation that you already have and add some sprinkles to it to make it interactive for your students.
+Don't want to start from scratch or already have a presentation you want to use?
+You can upload a presentation that you already have and make it interactive.

 Add Youtube videos to your lessons.